PFA03027/alpha_concurrent/README.md

 To reduce lock behavior, pre-allocated nodes are effective. get_allocated_num() provides the number of the allocated nodes.
 This value is hint to configuration.

+# stack_list class in lf_list.hpp
+Semi-lock free list

+Template 1st parameter T should be copy assignable.

+In case of no avialable free node that carries a value, new node is allocated from heap internally.
+In this case, this queue may be locked.
+And push_front()/push_back()/insert() may trigger this behavior.

+On the other hand, used free node will be recycled without a memory allocation.
+In this case, push_front()/push_back()/insert() is lock free.

+To reduce lock behavior, pre-allocated nodes are effective. get_allocated_num() provides the number of the allocated nodes.
+This value is hint to configuration.

-## Supplement
+# Supplement
-To resolve ABA issue, this Stack queue uses hazard pointer approach.
+To resolve ABA issue, this FIFO / Stack / list uses hazard pointer approach.

 Non lock free behavior cases are below;
 * Construct a instance itself.
 * Any initial API call by each thread.
-* push() call in case of no free internal node.
+* push()/push_front()/push_back()/insert() call in case of no free internal node.
-** In case that template parameter ALLOW_TO_ALLOCATE is false, push() is lock free.
+** In case that template parameter ALLOW_TO_ALLOCATE is false, these API does not allocate internal node. therefore push()/push_front()/push_back()/insert() is lock free.

 # dynamic_tls class in dynamic_tls.hpp